 "He struck up conversations with art students who camped there day after day with their easels and palettes, making precise copies of these classic works.
 One, an Irish girl named Madeline, he hired to give him lessons in the evenings.
-He apparently had talent, especially at capturing the likeness of a person -- that skill that was once considered at the heart of true art and now, thanks to photography, is considered a merely mechanical skill.
+He apparently had talent, especially at capturing the likeness of a person -- a skill that was once considered at the heart of true art and that now, thanks to photography, is considered a merely mechanical skill.

-"For the practice, and in hopes of perhaps seeing once again a flat turned-up nose or a green-blue eye that could sparkle in such a way that you forgot yourself and found yourself, he would set up an easel in Karntner Strasse and do five-minute pencil portraits of passersby -- accepting payment not because he needed it, but because it was expected of him.
+"For the practice, and in hopes of perhaps seeing once again a flat turned-up nose or a green-blue eye that could sparkle in such a way that you forgot yourself and found yourself, he would set up an easel in Karntner Strasse and did five-minute pencil portraits of passersby -- accepting payment not because he needed it, but because it was expected of him.

 "With no attention paid to the business side of the pension -- no publicity, no special effort to draw in customers from among the steady flow of young tourists in Vienna -- he lost money month after month, and his father grew impatient with the regular requests for more cash to keep afloat.

 "Money worries began weighing on him, until Madeline, who he continued to see for lessons and who was now the only one left with whom he could share his obsession with Barbara, until she suggested that he do a mural on a grand scale.
-His neighbor across the alley, an accountant for a large corporation, who was rarely at home, was kind enough to indulge him, to let him use a large windowless wall as his canvas.
+His neighbor across the alley, an accountant for a large corporation, who was rarely at home, was kind enough to indulge him, to let him use a large windowless cement-covered wall as his canvas.

 "That summer, a year and a half after Barbara had left, he immersed himself in the task -- building scaffolding by hand and mixing his own paints, all with the help and encouragement of Madeline.